 Inshore or Offshore FSRUs provide safe, strategic and good location for the receiving terminals for LNG and provide the conversion of the methane from the liquid phase back to the gaseous phase to direct consumer usage.

-This 2-day training course covers Gas and LNG activities – their Supply Chain from Onshore and Offshore Gas Fields to Market, with FSRUs providing the last step by converting the LNG back to usable methane gas for local supply and use.
+This 4-day Virtual Instructor Led Training (VILT) covers Gas and LNG activities – their Supply Chain from Onshore and Offshore Gas Fields to Market, with FSRUs providing the last step by converting the LNG back to usable methane gas for local supply and use.

-By attending this 2-day training course, you will be able to:
+By attending this Virtual Instructor Led Training (VILT), you will be able to:

 - Understand the basics of the gas supply chain from gas reservoir to customer supply (either as gas or as LNG).